-The deficit of \$63.387 billion in government-wide net position can be largely attributed to two factors: first, the Commonwealth's net (or unfunded) pension liability, which, starting in fiscal 2015, has been placed on the Commonwealth's books in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
+The deficit of \$74.155 billion in government-wide net position can be largely attributed to three factors: first, the Commonwealth's net (or unfunded) pension liability, which, starting in fiscal 2015, has been placed on the Commonwealth's books in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
 This Statement required, among other things, the Commonwealth to include the long-term net pension liability on the Government-wide Statement of Net Position.
-As of June 30, 2017 the Commonwealth reported a net pension liability of approximately \$36.942 billion.
-Also contributing to the deficit was the Commonwealth's policy decision to finance the construction of assets owned by other governmental entities, particularly Commonwealth roads and bridges, which as a result of transportation reform completed during fiscal 2010 shifted these assets from the books of the Commonwealth to the Massachusetts Department of Transportation (MassDOT), a component unit of the Commonwealth.
-At the end of fiscal 2017, MassDOT held \$34.944 billion in road, bridge and other transportation-related assets (excluding assets of the MBTA), net of related depreciation, the vast majority of which were formerly held by the Commonwealth.
+As of June 30, 2018 the Commonwealth reported a net pension liability of approximately \$36.724 billion.
+Second, in accordance with GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, the Commonwealth is required to include its net other postemployment (OPEB) liability on the Government-wide Statement of Net Position.
+As of June 30, 2018 the Commonwealth reported a net OPEB liability of approximately \$15.290 billion.
+Third, also contributing to the deficit was the Commonwealth's policy decision to finance the construction of assets owned by other governmental entities, particularly Commonwealth roads and bridges, which as a result of transportation reform completed during fiscal 2010 shifted these assets from the books of the Commonwealth to MassDOT, a component unit of the Commonwealth.
+At the end of fiscal 2018, MassDOT held \$25.240 billion in road, bridge and other transportation-related assets (excluding assets of the MBTA), net of related depreciation, the vast majority of which were formerly held by the Commonwealth.
 Those assets were financed by the Commonwealth, and the debt remains a long-term obligation of the Commonwealth.
-In addition, the Commonwealth has a net liability of \$5.743 billion in debt and grant obligations for the school building assistance program that finances construction of schools for the Commonwealth's cities and towns.
+In addition, the Commonwealth has a net liability of \$7.052 billion in debt and grant obligations for the school building assistance program that finances construction of schools for the Commonwealth's cities and towns.